 If you plump for option 3, you also have the option of closing your position early by selling your contracts on the exchange before they expire.
 Sports prediction markets are more like playing the stock market, where prices rise and drop frequently.

-How To Choose Best US Sports Prediction Market For You
+How To Choose the Best US Sports Prediction Market For You

 There are several things to consider when deciding which prediction market best suits your needs.
 Here are some of the key factors you should focus on.